UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 Describe AV items at the box-level in the finding aid with the EAD container type "avbox" and appropriate box number and unit title description.
 Boxes can be listed or described individually or in ranges – whatever is appropriate for the materials.
 It may also be helpful to roughly describe the materials in the scope and content note (see [XML/EAD](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/main/Audiovisual%20Materials.md#xmlead) for examples).

+Assign the appropriate access restriction at the series and collection levels so that researchers understand AV items may require further processing to be accessed and/or digitized.

 ### Locations

 If boxes are described in the finding aid, assign box location(s) to the appropriate collection Resource record in ArchivesSpace.
 Select "AV Box" as the child type and the appropriate box number as the child indicator (see [Creating locations in ASpace](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/main/Audiovisual%20Materials.md#creating-locations-in-archivesspace)).